What Are the Steps To Getting a Green Card?

 - Once permission is granted to hire the individual, the employer files Form I-140 (Petition for Alien Worker) to the USCIS to initiate the green card process.

 - If Form I-140 is approved, the employee waits for a visa to become available on their priority date.
-The employee can check the official visa bulletin for timeframes on their priority date.
+Employees can check the official visa bulletin for timeframes on their priority date.
 The “priority date” is when the USCIS backlog finally catches up to the date they filed their application.

 - Once the visa is obtained, the employee can either go through adjustment of status (if present in the U.S.) or consular processing (if in the home country) to finally obtain a green card.
 Individuals can sometimes file Form I-140 for a visa and the form for adjustment of status simultaneously.